keyboardio/Kaleidoscope/README.md

 ## Plugin methods

-The plugin provides the `AlphaSquare` object, which has the following methods:
+The plugin provides the `AlphaSquare` object, which has the following methods and properties:

 ### `.display(key)`
 ### `.display(key, row, col)`